-What Bernie And Hillary Should Have Talked About At The Democratic Debate
+What Bernie And Hillary Should've Talked About At The Debate

 But that wasn't enough for those who wanted to hear deeper discussions from Hillary Clinton and Bernie Sanders on certain topics.

 For example, I'm still waiting for abortion to be fully discussed on a Democratic debate stage.
 Each time a debate happens, people tweet #AskAboutAbortion and wait for a question to come in.
 Both Bernie and Hillary's accounts tweeted it during the debate last night.

 Clinton actually brought it up while talking about another topic.
 She said:

 We've had eight debates before, this is our ninth.
 We've not had one question about a woman's right to make her own decisions about reproductive health care, not one question.
 And, in the meantime, we have states, governors, doing everything they can to restrict women's rights.
 We have a presidential candidate by the name of Donald Trump saying that women should be punished.
 And we are never asked about this.

 CNN host Dana Bash asked Sanders to respond to Clinton's comment, and then quickly pivoted to another topic.

 Sanders and Clinton generally agree on abortion -- just as they generally agree on most topics.
 But without a debate discussion on this, I can't tell how exactly their opinions differ and what their plans are to combat the attacks on women's health.

 The supposed point of debates is for the public to better understand the candidates and see their differences.
 But when topics aren't discussed, we miss out on that.
 I asked people in the CNN spin room after the Democratic debate which topics they wished had been discussed.

 Newark Mayor Ras Baraka wanted more specifics on poverty.